grannycart/by-sound-alone_source/full-draft-manuscript/3_Chapter.md

 While he was chewing, Percy brought him up to speed.
 "So I've fallen ass-backwards into a job Shakes."

-He grunted acknowledgement and nodded, too busy eating to look up.
+He grunted acknowledgment and nodded, too busy eating to look up.

 "It pays well.... really fucking well."